Skip to main content

 The only small downside we could find to this range was the uneven doneness of cookies when we tested True Convection mode.
 That said, this is still the top electric range we’ve tested.

-Read our full Whirlpool WGE745C0FS review.
+Read the full Whirlpool WGE745C0FS review.

 Pros